wso2-extensions/identity-samples-js/identity-authenticate-sample-js/README.md

 </filter-mapping>
 ```

+### Register an Applications

+Run Developer Portal and register a Web Application with minimal configuration.
+Give `http://localhost:5000` as the callback URL.

-### Runnig the sample
+### Setup and run sample

-1. Run `yarn install`
-2. Update your configurations in `index.html` with WSO2 Identity Server App Register details.
+1. Update your configurations in `index.html` with WSO2 Identity Server App Register details.

     E.g.

     ```javascript
     const authConfig = {
         ...
-        // ClientID generated for the application
+        // ClientID generated for the application.
+E.g. "uxRd9AqFa3Blp1ASvKYaUizU7pca"
-        clientID: "uxRd9AqFa3Blp1ASvKYaUizU7pca",
+        clientID: "",

+        // WSO2 Identity Server URL.
+Default: https://localhost:9443
+        "serverOrigin": "",

+        // NOTE: Add below config if running on tenant mode "tenant": "", // E.g. "organization"
+        "tenantPath": "" // E.g. "/t/organization"
     };
     ```

-3. If this is the first time, run `yarn` to install dependencies.
+2. If this is the first time, run `yarn` to install dependencies.
 (Do only once)
-4. Run `yarn start`
+3. Run `yarn start`
-5. Navigate to `http://localhost:5000` from the browser
+4. Navigate to `http://localhost:5000` from the browser

 ## License